-The Office for College Ministries is led by a staff team that includes a team of campus pastors Mike Blair, Amy Larson, and David Vasquez; administrative assistant Lorraine Holthaus; Roman Catholic chaplain Phillip Gibbs; and college organist Gregory Peterson.
+The Office for College Ministries is led by a staff team that includes: Director of College Ministries and college pastor Anne Edison-Albright; interim college pastor Judd Larson, Wartburg Seminary intern Vicar Amalia Vagts, office coordinator Tricia Crary; Roman Catholic chaplain Don Hertges; and college organist Gregory Peterson.
 The Body of Christ is a guiding image for our ministry together as we foster an inclusive community, celebrate diverse gifts and journeys, and share leadership.

-Dr. Gregory Peterson is Head of the Music Department, Associate Professor and College Organist at Luther College, Decorah, Iowa where he teaches applied organ and church music.
-He serves as College Organist and Cantor to the student congregation, playing for daily and Sunday chapel in the College’s Center for Faith and Life on the 42-stop mechanical action organ by Robert Sipe.
+Dr. Gregory Peterson is Head of the Music Department, Associate Professor and College Organist at Luther College where he teaches applied organ and church music.
+He serves as College Organist and Cantor to the student congregation, playing for daily chapel and Sunday worship in the College’s Center for Faith and Life on the 42-stop mechanical action organ by Robert Sipe.
 He also conducts Luther Ringers, which he founded in 2008.

 Amalia Vagts is a 1995 Luther grad with majors in Religion and English.
 For 10 years she served as Executive Director for Extraordinary Lutheran Ministries, serving as an advocate for GLBTQ+ pastors and seminarians and working to build a more just, equitable and inclusive church.
 Amalia began her studies at Wartburg Theological Seminary in Dubuque in 2017.
 She is serving in a collaborative internship this year with Luther College and congregations in Elkader and Strawberry Point, IA.
 Amalia and her spouse, David Lester, live in Decorah.